Image biomarker standardisation initiative: Introduction

-We opted for a specific focus on image biomarker extraction from acquired imaging.
-Thus, imaging biomarker validation, viewed in a broader framework such as the one presented by \citet{OConnor2016}, or in smaller-scope workflows such as those presented by \citet{Caicedo2017} and by \citet{Lambin2017}, falls beyond the scope of this work.
-Notably, the question of standardising imaging biomarker acquisition and analysis is being addressed in a more comprehensive manner by groups such as the Quantitative Imaging Biomarker Alliance \citep{Sullivan2015,Mulshine2015}, the Quantitative Imaging Network \citep{Clarke2014, nordstrom2016quantitative}, and task groups and committees of the American Association of Physicists in Medicine, the European Association for Nuclear Medicine \citep{Boellaard2015}, the European Society of Radiology (ESR) \citep{EuropeanSocietyofRadiologyESR2013}, and the European Organisation for Research and Treatment of Cancer (EORTC) \citep{Waterton2012,OConnor2016}, among others.
-Where overlap exists, the reference manual refers to existing recommendations and guidelines.
+We opted for a specific focus on the computation of image biomarkers from acquired imaging.
+Thus, validation of imaging biomarkers, either viewed in a broader framework such as the one presented by \citet{OConnor2016}, or within smaller-scope settings such as those presented by \citet{Caicedo2017} and by \citet{Lambin2017}, falls beyond the scope of this work.
+Notably, the issue of harmonising and standardising (medical) image acquisition and reconstruction is being addressed in a more comprehensive manner by groups such as the Quantitative Imaging Biomarker Alliance \citep{Sullivan2015,Mulshine2015}, the Quantitative Imaging Network \citep{Clarke2014, nordstrom2016quantitative}, and task groups and committees of the American Association of Physicists in Medicine, the European Association for Nuclear Medicine \citep{Boellaard2015}, the European Society of Radiology (ESR) \citep{EuropeanSocietyofRadiologyESR2013}, and the European Organisation for Research and Treatment of Cancer (EORTC) \citep{Waterton2012,OConnor2016}, among others.
+Where overlap does exists, the reference manual refers to existing recommendations and guidelines.